stevegt/grid-cli/v2/doc/420-routing.md

   - **Network Effects**: The behavior of a host's peers and its relationships within the network influence its currency's value.
 If a host is part of a trusted coalition or "alliance" of hosts that consistently fulfill promises, this could positively impact its currency, similar to how international alliances and trade agreements can stabilize or increase a nation’s currency value.
   - **Economic Policies**: Hosts might implement policies regarding how much they are willing to export or import based on current network conditions.
 This is analogous to a country setting tariffs or trade restrictions to protect its economy or encourage domestic production.

+## Concept that "A Physical Host is Sovereign"

+### Physical Host Sovereignty Analogy
+- A physical host in PromiseGrid is considered sovereign, analogous to a geographical nation-state.
+- This sovereignty implies that a host has ultimate control over its resources, policies, and interactions within its domain.

+### Use of Force and Sovereignty
+- Just as a nation-state can enforce its laws and defend its territory, a physical host can enforce its own rules and policies to maintain control -- ultimately, the host's system administrator can simply pull the plug.
+- It's important to ensure the the host's owner/administrator is incentivized to play well with others (ensure the common good)
+- We can do this by incentivizing the owner/administrator to maintain the host's reputation as expressed in its currency value.

 ## Evolution of Routing Strategies: From Concept to Current Model

 ### Early Considerations and Alternatives